 In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes existing accounting standards for revenue recognition and creates a single framework.
-The new guidance will be effective on January 1, 2017 and requires either a retrospective or a modified retrospective approach to adoption.
-Early application is prohibited.
+In August 2015, the effective date of the ASU was deferred.
+The new guidance will now be effective on January 1, 2018 with early adoption permitted as of the original effective date of January 1, 2017.
 The Company is currently evaluating its transition method and the potential impact on its consolidated financial statements.